craigschlegel/registrations-for-the-events-calendar/readme.txt

 * New: Users with the "edit posts" privilege can now manage registrations in the backend.
 Only administrators can change options still.
 * New: Attendee list can now be viewed above the form.
 Enable this through the option on the "Form" tab.
 Only first and last names of registrations that have been viewed in the backend (no longer have the "new" bubble by them) will appear in the list.
 * New: Optional header to show event title and start/end times above the form when generated from a shortcode.
-* Fix: There was an extra slash in certain file paths when css and javascript files were included on a page.
+* Fix: There was an extra slash in certain file paths when CSS and JavaScript files were included on a page.

 = 1.5.2 =
 * Tweak: Several email defaults were changed like the confirmation subject, confirmation from name, and date format
-* Fix: Multiple registrations would be submitted if there was more than one registration form on a page and ajax was disabled.
+* Fix: Multiple registrations would be submitted if there was more than one registration form on a page and AJAX was disabled.

 = 1.5.1 =
 * Tweak: If the number of registrations saved in the event meta is inaccurate, this is updated with a count from the database when visiting the registrations tab and viewing that event.